MaloLM/educational-neural-network-framework/README.md

 - Enhance the complexity of the framework by implementing additional types of layers such as Dropout, convolutions...
 - Improve the compatibility of activation functions, optimizers, and loss functions to enrich the framework.
 - Enable saving and loading a model (hyperparameters, weights, biases...).
-- Optimize memory usage (numpy, Cython...).
+- Optimize memory and CPU usage (numpy, Cython...).